 R.C.
-Sproul Jr.’s engaging speaking style combines with first class graphic design and lots of film clips from old movies, newsreels, and historical films for this worldview-based economics course.
-Film footage is an interesting assortment of public domain content such Charlie Chaplin and Buster Keaton movies and other silent films plus newsreels from WWII.
+Sproul Jr.’s engaging speaking style combines with first-class graphic design and lots of film clips from old movies, newsreels, and historical films for this worldview-based economics course.
+Film footage is an interesting assortment of public domain content, such as Charlie Chaplin and Buster Keaton movies and other silent films, plus newsreels from WWII.
 It's often quite entertaining.
-On the other hand, there is also some footage of holocaust survivors at the end of the war, starving people, and other troubling images that highlight the reality of economic systems and choices and their links to worldviews.
-Parents should preview the film footage, but I didn’t see anything that I thought inappropriate for Christian high school students.
+On the other hand, there is also some footage of Holocaust survivors at the end of the war, starving people, and other troubling images that highlight the reality of economic systems and choices and their links to worldviews.
+Parents should preview the film footage, but I didn’t see anything that I thought was inappropriate for Christian high school students.

-Sproul advocates a free market economic and political philosophy based on biblical principles (Reformed Protestant), and he demonstrates how atheism tends to lead to government-controlled, socialized economic systems.
-Sproul takes the time to make the distinction between communist socialism and fascist/nationalist socialism, and shows how these and other forms of socialism allow just a few people to control the entire economic system of a country.
-He brackets free market and socialist systems around interventionist economics systems such as we have in the U.S., discussing the danger involved as we move toward an increasingly socialistic system.
+Sproul advocates a free-market economic and political philosophy based on biblical principles (Reformed Protestant), and he demonstrates how atheism tends to lead to government-controlled, socialized economic systems.
+Sproul takes the time to make the distinction between communist socialism and fascist/nationalist socialism and shows how these and other forms of socialism allow just a few people to control the entire economic system of a country.
+He brackets free market and socialist systems around interventionist economic systems such as we have in the U.S., discussing the danger involved as we move toward an increasingly socialistic system.

 I like the content and presentation of the course, and I think it works particularly well for worldview education since it covers some key worldview concepts.
 Unlike other economics courses, Sproul concludes with a call to action for Christians to understand and resist the temptation to urge government intervention that leads toward socialism because we like a particular goal or program.
 He encourages political action, especially at the local level so that Christians can influence government from scriptural principles based on both a limited-government view and care and concern for the needy.